Financial-Times/origami-website/_posts/2019-10-31-newsletter.md

 		src="https://www.ft.com/__origami/service/image/v2/images/raw/https://origami.ft.com/assets/images/2019-10-31-newsletter/fox-friend.png?source=origami&quality=highest"
 	/>
 	<figcaption class="o-typography-caption">
-		A comment from Fox Friend on an o-comments PR.
-The comments team have done a great job at reducing the bundle size of o-comments by over 120kb without compression.
+		A comment from Fox Friend on an o-comments pull request (a request to make changes to its codebase).
+The comments team have done a great job at reducing the bundle size of o-comments by over 130kb without compression.
 	</figcaption>
 </figure>